 A kabuki actor, Kyoshiro can toss flaming fans, spin-jump at his opponents, and use his poll to thrust himself at the opponent as a fireball.

 After being made for the Neo Geo, Samurai Shodown was ported to many systems.
 However, few were capable of running the game at the technical level that the Neo Geo did.
-For example, the SNES, Genesis, and Sega CD versions removed the scaling present in the original; instead, they kept the characters at a constant size (the Genesis and Sega CD used the large sprites, the SNES their small counterparts).
+For example, the SNES, Genesis, and Sega CD versions removed the scaling present in the original; instead, they kept the characters at a constant size (the Genesis and Sega CD used the large sprites, the SNES their small counterparts; however, the Genesis version omits Earthquake entirely).
 The SNES and Genesis versions also removed the blood present in the original.
 The port closest to the original was the 3DO version, which kept the scaling and blood that the others lacked.

 In addition to a playable Amakusa, the Game Boy version had two additional unlockable characters: Kuroko, the referee, and Hikyaku, the courier man that throws item onto the battlefield.
 Although Kuroko would also become a playable character in later games, Hikyaku has yet to resurface in that role.